shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Definitely not a kobold.”

-Back in the other room, Grar told his new kobold recruits to await further instructions.
+Back in the other room, Gra told his new kobold recruits to await further instructions.
 “And if you see a lanky kobold, let me know immediately.”

 “Yes, sir.”

-Sui came in after Grar and yelled at them.
+Sui came in after Gra and yelled at them.
 “You all better stay in line!”

 “Is that the lanky kobold?”
 A kobold whispered to another.

 “Stupid kobolds!”
 Sui yelled.
 “I’m a dragonborn.
 Clearly!
-You better behave or you’ll die by Grar’s hand!”
+You better behave or you’ll die by Gra’s hand!”

 The kobolds cowered and let Sui pass.

-In the next room, Grar frightened two kobolds, but the last kobold, who could fly, stood his ground.
+In the next room, Gra frightened two kobolds, but the last kobold, who could fly, stood his ground.

 “You’re not budging, are you?”

 “No!
 I will not join you!
 You are a murderer!”

 “Prove your loyalty.”
-Grar placed a hand on each of his two new recruits from that room.
+Gra placed a hand on each of his two new recruits from that room.
 “Convince your mate.”

 The two kobolds pleaded with the flying kobold to relent.
 He didn’t.
 Finally, he gave in, but with some conditions.
 “I want my own section of kobolds.”